mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/05_docker-compose-intro/README.md

-# Chapter 5: Introduction to Docker Compose – Lab
+# Lab 5: Introduction to Docker Compose – Lab

 ## Objective:
 Run a multi-container app using Docker Compose.